virtual-academies/webrtc-sessions/README.md

 A simple [NodeJS Express WebSocket Server](https://github.com/renevatium/websocket) can be used to run the demos or for testing purposes; or<br/>
 [WebSocket.in](https://www.websocket.in/) provides an open and free WebSocket service; or<br />
 Any full-duplex communication channel, such as AWS IoT or Google Firebase.

+### STUN/TURN Servers

+A STUN/TURN server is used for NAT traversal in VoIP.
+Whether you're at home behind a common router, at work behind an enterprise firewall, or traveling, chances are that you will be behind a NAT which must be traversed before making calls.

+[Numb](https://numb.viagenie.ca/) is a free STUN/TURN service by Viagénie.<br />
+[Google](stun:stun.l.google.com:19302) also offers a free STUN service.

+Alternatively, [Coturn](https://github.com/coturn/coturn) is a free, open-source TURN server.

 ## Installation